Lincxx/React-InfoFinder/README.md

-##Flux Boilerplate
+##React InfoFinder

-This is a simple boilerplate and file/folder structure for React.js and the Flux architecture.
+This is a simple app is using the duck duck go api to return search results

 ###Usage